iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 On top of that, DVC Experiment features are language agnostic.
-You can expect the same convenience and performance whether you are using Jupyter Notebooks or Scala, CSV dataframes or HDFS file partitions, JSON or YAML config files.
+You can expect the same convenience and performance whether you are using Jupyter Notebooks or Scala, CSV data frames or HDFS partitions, JSON or YAML config files.

 > 📖 Ready to dive in?
 See [Get Started: Experiments](/doc/start/experiments).